Our Asheville Attorneys Help You Recover Damages for Your Spinal Cord Injuries

 - High tetraplegia – or paraplegia – may occur when vertebrae C1 to C4 are damaged

 - Low tetraplegia means the upper and lower body parts controlled by C5 to C8 are affected

 - Paraplegia is paralysis of the body parts below a damaged lumbar vertebra

 Obtain the maximum compensation possible for your spinal cord injury.
-Call Hensley Cloninger, P.C., at 828-585-6558, or contact us online to schedule your free first-time consultation with our experienced personal injury legal team.
+Call Hensley Cloninger & Greer, P.C., at 828-585-6558, or contact us online to schedule your free first-time consultation with our experienced personal injury legal team.
 Our North Carolina firm assists injured clients throughout the Southeast through pro hac vice representation.
 We handle your injury case on a contingency fee basis – meaning you do not pay us until we recover damages for you.